janprzy/zfs-snapsize/README.md

 deleted on one dataset but kept on a descendant of that dataset - that is not possible with datasets.

-The "USED" space of a ZFS dataset is the space used _only_ by that dataset, and consequently, the space that will be freed up when deleting it.
+The "used" space of a ZFS dataset is the space used _only_ by that dataset, and consequently, the space that will be freed up when deleting it.
 Since snapshots don't contain or own their siblings on subordinate datasets, their "used space" does not include the space used by the